Canon 750D vs Nikon D5200

 - More heavily discounted: Has been around for much longer (launched in November 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (7 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5200 emerges as the winner of the match-up (8 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Nikon D5200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.